mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 |  - Perform object-based co-localization analysis on the two labeled images (Plugins > 3D Suite > Relationship > 3D MultiColoc), and retrieve pairs of objects for which at least one of the two objects meets the required % of overlap threshold |

 ### Macro 4: Verification and correction of images
 This final step allows the reviewing of your analysis.
 On top of making sure your parameters selection allowed the proper detection of your features of interest, you can perform corrections such as ROI reshaping (to exlude previously missed bubbles for example), or reslicing of the z-stack (to exlclude out-of-focus stack extremities for example).
 You can also review co-localization and compare kept and excluded events according to the threshold, and change it if necessary.
-Another interesting feature is the volume recalculation (see Box 2 with illustration).
+Another interesting feature is the volume estimation recalculation (see Box 2 with illustration).
-1. Indicate your version of the Images and Results folders and check the targets, channels and co-localization overlap % parameters.
+1. Indicate your version of the Images and Results folders and check the targets, channels and initial co-localization overlap % parameters.

 <p align="center">
 	<img src="img/Step4_GUI.PNG" width = 40%>